A German Immigrant Girl Shares Her Adventure

 Among other privileges that my father granted me to make my school life less irksome was spending the boll-days and Saturdays at home.
 Oh, how much do I enjoy those precious seasons?

-I used to wait impatiently for those days to roil around, and filially to count the hours up to the time when I was to see the carriage approach which was to convey me back to my own delightful home, where I believe everyone sincerely loved me, and where, at all events, every wish of mine was law.
+I used to wait impatiently for those days to roil around and filially count the hours until I saw the carriage approaching, which was to convey me back to my own delightful home, where I believe everyone sincerely loved me and where, at all events, every wish of mine was law.

 There were no arbitrary rules for me to follow and no one to whose will I was called upon to bend my own.

-Oh, if I had only known then that the discipline I was under in that school Was of all things that I most needed, how much trouble and sorrow it would have saved me.
+Oh, if I had only known then that the discipline I was under in that school was the most important thing I needed, how much trouble and sorrow it would have saved me.

 But, alas!
-Had I possessed this knowledge then, I had not been a homeless wanderer in a foreign land today.
+Had I possessed this knowledge then, I would not have been a homeless wanderer in a foreign land today.
 The country gave no friendly warning, no band outstretched to save me from the dread abyss yawning for my unwary feet.

-The time at length arrived when my education was pronounced finished by my various tutors, and I returned to my father's house.
-I had truly enjoyed the advantages of superior instruction and wisest counsel, and when I left school, I fully intended to live a new life.
+The time finally arrived when my various tutors pronounced my education finished, and I returned to my father's house.
+I had truly enjoyed the advantages of superior instruction and wise counsel, and when I left school, I fully intended to live a new life.

 "Never again," I thought, " will I give way to my temper or live so selfish and idle a life as I have formerly done."